 (i) The fair value of future trailing commission payable is recognised on the origination of managed and non-managed mortgage loans.
 This represents the net present value of the expected future trailing commissions payable to introducers associated with the origination of the loan.
 Subsequent to initial recognition and measurement, the trailing commission payable is measured at amortised cost.
+Assumptions used in the assessment of the fair value are disclosed under note 2 (dd).

-Refer to note 24 for fair value disclosure
+Refer to note 24 for fair value disclosure.

-NOTE 20: LEASE INCENTIVES
+Note 20: LEASE INCENTIVES

-CONSOLI DATED HOMELOAN NS LIMITED

-2010 2009 2010 2009
+CONSO LIDATED HOMELOANS LIMITED

-\$'000 \$'000 \$'000 \$'000
+2011 2010 \$'000 \$'000 2011 \$'000 2010 \$'000

-Lease incentives 258 340 258 340
+Lease incentives 176 258 176 258